svladimirovich/home-made-cluster/README.md

 ```
 > docker-compose up
 ```
+By default it should be available on http://localhost:8080

-Or you can each service separately by following the instructions below:
+Or you can run each service separately by following the instructions below:

 ### 1. To run Redis server:
 ```
 > docker run -p 6379:6379 redis